Jesus-Edward/git-tutorial/README.md

-# Learning
+# Git Tutorial
-This repository are for my projects while learning
+This repository are for my projects while learning Git and GitHub